USTC3DV/Code-for-Papers/README.md

             <a href="https://arxiv.org/abs/1805.05715">paper</a> /
             <a href="https://github.com/bldeng/AASolver">code</a>
             <p></p>
-            <p>Local-global solvers developed in recent years can quickly compute an approximate solution to such problems, making them an attractive choice for applications that prioritize efficiency over accuracy.
-However, these solvers suffer from lower convergence rate, and may take a long time to compute an accurate result.
-In this paper, we propose a simple and effective technique to accelerate the convergence of such solvers.</p>
+            <p>In this project, we propose a simple and effective technique to accelerate the convergence of local-global solvers.</p>
         </td>
         </tr>
     </tbody>